WebOrganics/TransFormr/README.md

 ## Notes

-* 2.2 Transform processes base@href for all xslt transformations, AR2 RDFTransformrPlugin and EndpointTemplatPlugin support around 350 namespaces, list is automaticaly downloaded from <http://prefix.cc/>, improved config.php .
+* 2.2 Transform processes base@href for all xslt transformations, AR2 RDFTransformrPlugin and EndpointTemplatePlugin support around 350 namespaces, list is automatically downloaded from <http://prefix.cc/>, improved config.php .
 * 2.1 Endpoint has new template using ARC2_EndpointTemplatPlugin, and DELETE FROM <...> functionality.
 * 2.0 adds ARC2 storage and hAtom2SIOC transformation.
 * 1.3 fixes @prefix and @vocab support for RDFa plus one or two minor bugs.